gari8/urchin/README.md

 // when you want to keep an execution log urchin -L work .

-//　Checking if your urchin.yml is in the correct format urchin check .
+//　checking if your urchin.yml is in the correct format urchin check .
 ```